hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter2.md

 ## 6. Transfer Function Model

-Within the dynamic equations, we can write them into tranfer function,
+Within the dynamic equations, we can write them into transfer function,

 $$
 \left\{\begin{aligned}